IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2016-07-06-ironhack-week-4.md

 `rails g migration fix_brand_name_in_cars`

-So, I’m a happy ruby developer this week.
+So, I’m a happy Ruby developer this week.

 See you in a week!